 What is your background?

 ‘I graduated in Clinical Neuropsychology.
-Super interesting, the influence of the brain on your behaviour.
-Then I worked in various places, including the forensic field, and became proficient in all kinds of treatment methods, such as EMDR, Cognitive Behavioural Therapy and Mindfulness.
+Super interesting, the influence of the brain on your behavior.
+Then I worked in various places, including the forensic field, and became proficient in all kinds of treatment methods, such as EMDR, Cognitive Behavioral Therapy and Mindfulness.
 About ten years ago I started my own practice.

 People can come to me if they want to break through ingrained patterns and gain insight into their blind spots.
 I help people with burnout problems, work life balance and I know how to deal with fear, panic and worry.
 I also have a lot of experience in coaching managers, entrepreneurs and young professionals.